MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/carouselview/layout.md

 };
 ```

-This code results in a vertical layout, that has a spacing of 20 around each item.
+This code results in a vertical layout, that has a spacing of 20 between items.

 ## Dynamic resizing of items